MDBAuth/HydroBOT_website/developer.md

 devtools::load_all("path/to/WERP_toolkit/werptoolkitr")
 ```

-If you're installing this repo and rebuilding the R environment with `renv`, it will fail to install {werptoolkitr} if you don't do either of the methods above to pass credentials to github.
-If you'e connected with HTTPS, you'll need to setup a github PAT in github, and then use `credentials::set_github_pat()`.
-If using SSH, `install_git` passes your ssh key.
-This happens automatically on Linux, but Windows is a pain.
+If you're installing this repo and rebuilding the R environment with `renv`, it will fail to install {werptoolkitr} if you haven't set up SSH for github.

-The catch with using `renv` is it doesn't give you the choice- the `renv.lock` has the address for the repo as either the SSH or HTTPS path, depending on how it was installed.
-And so if the lock has HTTPS, but you're on a system setup with SSH, it'll still try to get werptoolkitr with HTTPS.
-That's fine, but we can't create github PATs for repos we don't own (e.g. anything in the MDBA group).
-So, until werptoolkitr is public, the easiest way to do this is to be on SSH everywhere, so the renv points to the ssh path, which we should be able to access from everywhere.
-Otherwise we have to bypass `renv` to install werptoolkitr, which then installs its dependencies (and upgrades by default), causing all sorts of issues with werptoolkitr working, and stomps on package management here as well.
+Using `renv` to manage installations enforces the same install of [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit) when the environment is rebuilt.
+The `renv.lock` has the address for the repo as either the SSH or HTTPS path, and the hash.
+And so if trying to `renv::restore` the package locally or with HTTPS instead of SSH, it will get mad.
+That's fine, we can still `install` it, but keeping environments synced gets annoying.
+Until werptoolkitr is public, the easiest way to do this is to be on SSH everywhere, but this is not currently possible with R 4.3.

-SO: **Please use `install_git` with the ssh path before taking a `renv::snapshot`- that is the only way that captures a version out of github (and so accessible to everyone), and works cross-platform.
+**If possible, please use `install_git` with the ssh path before taking a `renv::snapshot`- that is the only way that captures a version out of github (and so accessible to everyone), and works cross-platform.
 If there's been a lot of active building using `load_all` or `install_local`, that's fine, but before updating the renv version, push those changes and `install_git`.**

 #### Windows note

 This seems to be working now, as long as the `renv.lock` was generated from a location that used `install_git` to install it.
-Make sure to create both the profile and bashrc as in the {werptoolkitr} notes- they both seem to be needed to install.
-And it's unclear why, since those are for bash, and `install_git` calls cmd. cmd must be calling git bash internally.
+Make sure to create both the profile and bashrc as in the [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit) dev notes- they both seem to be needed to install.
 Then, we also need to install the `git2r` package, or `install_git` will still fail, but we *cannot* pass the `credentials` argument, even though that seems like what we should do.

 #### Azure note